techscapades/arduino_pro_micro_macro_keyboard/README.md

 A macro keyboard using Arduino (pro) micro with selectable macro profiles and an OLED screen to indicate the profile selected.
-It uses a PISO shift register
+It uses a PISO shift register to determine what key is pressed instead of a diodes and resistors.
+It uses Cherry MX switches or clones of it to really capture that keyboard feel.
+It can

-The PCB gerber files, 3D CAD files for the housing and parts list are included as well.
+Apart from the code and required libraries, the PCB gerber files, 3D CAD files for the housing, parts list and snapshots of the different skews are included as well.
 Do note that the Arduino (pro) micro that is compatible with the current PCB and 3D CAD is 17.9mm in width and it has either USB type C or micro-usb connector, the mini-USB version will not fit!

 # Features:
-1. Rotary encoder
+1. OLED screen
 2. Profile selector button
 3. Reset button
-4. OLED screen
+4. Rotary encoder
-5. By default there are 18 possible macro combinations per profile but it can go up to 24 for normal humans and 254 for geniuses who can remember that many combinations but do mind the amount of available memory
+5. By default there are 18 possible macro combinations per profile but it can go up to 22 for normal humans and 254 for geniuses who can remember that many combinations, but do mind the amount of available memory

 # Code and usage:
 1. Ensure you have the Arduino IDE installed
 2. Download and unzip 'required libraries.zip' and 'arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.zip'
 files.
-3. Go to the 'libraries' folder in your arduino installation and paste the 2 folders inside the 'required libraries' folder into the 'libraries' folder in your arduino installation.
+3. Go to the 'libraries' folder in your arduino installation and paste the 2 subfolders inside the 'required libraries' folder into the 'libraries' folder in your arduino installation.
 4. Then open the arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.ino file.

 How to modify the code to suit you is explained in this youtube video:
+{coming soon}

 Dont hesitate to drop me a message if you need additional clarification, I'll get back to you as soon as I am able to.